terramate-io/terramate/docs/change-detection.md

 Then even if the stack code didn't change but any of the watched files changed, then the stack will be marked as changed.

-This feature is useful if you need to integrate terramate with other tools (eg.: terragrunt) so you can detect when dependent code outside the scope of terramate changed.
+This feature is useful if you need to integrate Terramate with other tools (eg.: terragrunt) so you can detect when dependent code outside the scope of terramate changed.